maetl

 Next, we should spend a moment pondering the potential impact of the great internet filter.
 Not China, but Australia.

-While the New Zealand government isn't taking things quite as far as the Rudd regime, we have our own battle with the beast, best summed up as guilty until proven innocent.
+While the New Zealand government isn't taking things quite as far as the Rudd regime, we have our own battle with this same political mentality, best summed up as guilty until proven innocent.

 We are at a crossroads in the history of the internet.
-In the years before the internet achieves total global ubiquity through ambient informatics, there is still huge potential for fear and stress driven minions to tear down our garden of openness.
-Increasing monopolization of attention also adds to the intrigue.
+In the years before the internet achieves total global ubiquity through ambient informatics (which raises another set of quite different problems), there is still huge potential for politicians to tear down what we have built.
+Increasing monopolization of attention contributes to this environment of fear and restriction.

 There are ways for the network to win out.
 For the more technically inclined, the Phantom protocol is a fascinating read.
 Things like this may become an essential aspect of internet survival in the not too distant future.